Trump International Golf Links and Hotel Ireland: History

+During a presidential campaign rally in February 2016 at Kiawah Island, Trump said he bought Doonbeg during an economic downturn in Ireland and had "spent a lot of money on making it just perfecto", but stated: "I don’t care about that stuff anymore.
+It is like small potatoes ...
+I don’t care about it.
+I care about making America great again.
+That’s what I care about."
+On assuming the office of United States president in January 2017, Trump (along with his daughter Ivanka) resigned as director of the golf complex; his sons Eric and Donald Jr. remained.

 Clare footballer David Tubridy spent time at Doonbeg Golf Club when he was a boy (caddying for such visitors as Hugh Grant and Gary Player).
 When Tubridy became top scorer in National Football League history against Cork in May 2021, his total score in the competition after this game (22–412, i.e. 478 points) causing him to overtake Mickey Kearins, the then Trump-owned establishment celebrated by giving him lifetime membership of its golf club.

-In February 2014, the lodge and golf club was bought by American businessman Donald Trump for an estimated €15M.
-The Lodge at Doonbeg consists of 218 hotel suites, a spa and several restaurants managed by the Trump Hotel Collection.
-Then Irish Minister for Finance, Michael Noonan, was criticised for participating in a red-carpet welcoming party for Donald Trump when the latter visited Ireland after completing the purchase.

-In 2016 as a US presidential candidate, Trump claimed at a campaign rally that he bought it during an economic downturn in Ireland, that it was a good investment, but that he didn't care about it anymore and described his investment as 'small potatoes'.
+In September 2025, the DP World Tour stated that Trump International Doonbeg would host the Amgen Irish Open in 2026.
+This was the 22nd different venue announced as host of the Irish Open since the tournament was first held in 1927 at Portmarnock Golf Club.
+Prior to the announcement, Rory McIlroy stated that if the Irish Open "were to go there, I would have no problem.
+The Scottish Championship was played at a Trump property near Aberdeen there a few weeks ago, looked like it was great event."
+Taoiseach Mícheál Martin stated he would meet Trump at Doonbeg if Trump attended the Irish Open in 2026.

 Permits for construction

+Planning permission was granted in 2005 for the construction of an 8 m stone barrier on the Doughmore beach to protect the golf course from coastal erosion.

 The business applied for permits to construct a 2.8 km sea wall to protect the property, citing "global warming and its effects", although Trump himself denies the existence of global warming.
 The plan attracted strong opposition from environmentalists due to concerns that it would adversely affect the Special Area of Conservation status of the site, and was withdrawn in December 2016.
 In December 2017, permission was granted by Clare County Council for two smaller barriers, however this permission was rescinded in early 2020, following an appeal to An Bord Pleanála.

 As of January 2019, a decision on permission for "53 short term let cottages, ballroom and leisure building" was pending subject to a request for "further information" by Clare County Council.